polkadot-fellows/RFCs/text/0061-allocator-inside-of-runtime.md

 Only for runtime developer, Just need to import a new crate and enable a new feature.
 Maybe it's convienient for other wasm-target language to implment.

-If the proposal alters exposed interfaces to developers or end-users, which types of usage patterns have been optimized for?

 ### Compatibility

 It's 100% compatible.
 Only Some runtime configs and executor configs need to be depreacted.

 For support new runtime spec, we MUST upgrade the client binary to support new spec of client part firstly.

-Add an optional primtive crate to enable the version 1 spec and disable the legacy allocator by cargo feature.
+We SHALL add an optional primtive crate to enable the version 1 spec and disable the legacy allocator by cargo feature.
-For the first year, disable the v1 by default, and enable it by default start in the next year.
+For the first year, we SHALL disable the v1 by default, and enable it by default start in the next year.

 ## Prior Art and References